selphaware/energy-price-eval/data/output/forecast_evals/README.txt

-Final forecast evaluation results are saved here
+Final forecast evaluation results are saved here for both Prices and Pct Changes